Free Drum Lessons

 Learn How To Play The 40 Drum Rudiments

 Do you want to learn the Drum Rudiments?
-This section of FreeDrumLessons.com has detailed lessons that walk you through each rudiment individually.
+Lionel Duperron walks you through each of the 40 rudiments individually.
 They start by breaking down the basic pattern on the snare drum, and then follow-up with demonstrations within the context of drum beats and fills.
 This way you can see how the rudiments can be used around the entire drum set!

 As you will see, the 40 drum rudiments are essentially the building blocks for every drum beat, fill, or pattern that you could ever play.
 Just as letters and words make up all the sentences on this page, the drum rudiments make up all the patterns you play at on the drum set.